Krillsson/sys-API/README.md

 - List all network interfaces
 - Show info from sensors and fans
 - Motherboard information
+- List docker containers
+- Start/stop docker containers

 ### GraphQL

 GraphQL is available through the `/graphql` endpoint.
-It supports the exact same features as the REST-API.
+It supports the same features as the REST-API.
 Checkout the [schema](server/src/main/resources/schema.graphqls).
+There's also a set of sample queries in the _sample-queries_ directory

 A web-UI for trying out the GraphQL-API is also available at `<IP>:8080/`.
 If you don't want to expose this functionality.
 It can be disabled via the configuration.

 ```yaml
 graphQLPlayGround: